danialkeimasi/lisp-concepts-in-programming-languages-mitchell/README.md

 # Pure Lisp Sample Codes

-This repo contains the source codes in `Part 3 (Lisp: Functions, Recursion, and Lists)` of `Concepts in Programming Languages` By `John C. Mitchel`.
+This repo contains the source codes in `Part 3 (Lisp: Functions, Recursion, and Lists)` of `Concepts in Programming Languages` By `John C. Mitchell`.

 # Install Clisp